wieluk/psychopy_linux_installer/README.md

 ### (Optional): Remove Dependencies

-The installer installed dependencies for PsychoPy and for building Python/WxPython.
+Dependencies for PsychoPy and for building Python/WxPython are installed via package manager.

 **Warning**: Removing dependencies can affect other applications.
 If you’re unsure, do not touch them.

 <details>
   <summary>Uninstall dependencies by package manager</summary>

-Each package manager requires different dependencies. **Note**: Depending on the installation not all dependencies are installed. `script_deps` and `psychopy_deps` are always installed.
+Depending on the installation not all dependencies are installed. `script_deps` and `psychopy_deps` are always installed.

+Here are all dependencies listed that might be installed:

 ```bash
 apt-get)